saamhaz/saamhaz.github.io/_posts/2025-02-19-towards-robo-economicus.md

 When emergent technologies come into the world, they arrive in a primitive state.
 They're difficult to neatly categorize and only solve a narrow set of problems.
 Several of these technologies often exist simultaneously, but they remain siloed and limited to specific applications.

-A pivotal moment occurs when someone – an engineer, founder, or outsider – grasps the latent potential in combining seemingly unrelated technologies.
+A pivotal moment occurs when someone, an engineer, founder, or outsider, grasps the latent potential in combining seemingly unrelated technologies.
 These tech elements then collide to shatter the old order and give rise to a new landscape of applications.

 Over the last two decades, we saw three siloed technologies converge in this way: cloud computing, mobile, and GPS/geolocation.